RomainLITUD/Multistep-Traffic-Forecasting-by-Dynamic-Graph-Convolution/README.md

 # Multistep Traffic Forecasting by Dynamic Graph Convolution: Interpretations of Real-Time Spatial Correlations

 This is the open source Keras code of the proposed Dynamic Graph Convolutional Networks (DGCN), a multistep network-level traffic condition forecasting model that can capture and explicitly give explainable spatial correlations among road links.
+The code will be continously optimized and updated later.

 An example of the dataset used in the article (RotCC2) can be downloaded here: https://drive.google.com/file/d/1UCWmA-vLp3LSu1IFSiwdVMXSvdfsVFf9/view?usp=sharing.